fantin-mesny/amapec/README.md

 amapec -i testSet
 ```
 See the output file in directory testSet_AMprediction to check if the prediction worked.
-The log.txt file in the output directory should inform you where the problem originates.
+The log.txt file in the output directory should inform you about the origins of eventual problems.

-## Running amapec
+## Running AMAPEC

 ### Simple prediction